Calgary traffic court

 What we tend to see on Calgary files

 Deerfoot Trail produces the largest single share of Calgary speeding files we look at — particularly the variable-limit sections, where the posted limit drops faster than drivers tend to notice.
-Stoney Trail photo radar accounts for another meaningful slice, and we routinely see batches of two and three photo radar tickets per driver from the same week.
+Stoney Trail and the Highway 2 north corridor produce another meaningful share, and we see drivers picking up multiple tickets in close succession when an out-of-date speed expectation carries across several enforcement-heavy stretches.

 Inside the city, Glenmore Trail, 16 Avenue NE, and Macleod Trail are the corridors that produce the bulk of in-person moving violations.
 Red light and intersection safety device tickets cluster around the major arterial intersections — and remain a frequent driver of the “I was already in the intersection” dispute, which turns on the timing on the image rather than the driver's recollection.